edhowland/viper/README.md

 In order to support other programming languages, you will need to install the appropriate Viper package in your local packages folder.
 E.g. '~/.viper/packages'.
 So far, only one of these exist: viper_ruby.
 This package can be used for Ruby language and MiniTest _spec files.

+Note: Language snippet support have been moved to Viper language packages.
+This means that default snippets for a given language will be found in the installed package for that language.
+E.g. Ruby and MiniSpec snippets can be found in ~/.viper/packages/viper_ruby/snippets.
+This creates a snippets load order in the following manner:

+1. Loaded packages in ~/.viper/packages/<pkg name>/snippets
+2. In ~/.viper/snippets
+3. In Viper's config directory: <viper install path>/config/

   Since the search enter area is another buffer, can use regular editor commands within it.
 E.g. Ctrl-V to paste in some text to be search to be for.